apache/pekko/docs/src/main/paradox/remoting-artery.md

 Implementations should typically extend @apidoc[SerializerWithStringManifest] and in addition to the `ByteBuffer` based
 @apidoc[toBinary](ByteBufferSerializer) {scala="#toBinary(o:AnyRef,buf:java.nio.ByteBuffer):Unit" java="#toBinary(java.lang.Object,java.nio.ByteBuffer)"} and @apidoc[fromBinary](ByteBufferSerializer) {scala="#fromBinary(buf:java.nio.ByteBuffer,manifest:String):AnyRef" java="#fromBinary(java.nio.ByteBuffer,java.lang.String)"} methods also implement the array based @apidoc[toBinary](SerializerWithStringManifest) {scala="#toBinary(o:AnyRef):Array[Byte]" java="#toBinary(java.lang.Object)"} and @apidoc[fromBinary](SerializerWithStringManifest) {scala="#fromBinary(bytes:Array[Byte],manifest:Option[Class[_]]):AnyRef" java="#fromBinary(byte%5B%5D,scala.Option)"} methods.
-The array based methods will be used when `ByteBuffer` is not used, e.g. in Akka Persistence.
+The array based methods will be used when `ByteBuffer` is not used, e.g. in Pekko Persistence.

 Note that the array based methods can be implemented by delegation like this: